open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.Http/README.md

     recommended buckets by default for `http.client.request.duration`.
 This applies to all targeted frameworks.

+## Activity and http.client.request.duration when using HttpClient

+`Activity.Duration` and `http.client.request.duration` values represents the
+time the underlying client handler takes to complete the request.
+Completing the request includes the time up to reading response headers from the network stream.
+It doesn't include the time spent reading the response body.

 ## Advanced configuration

 This instrumentation can be configured to change the default behavior by using